mao-code/CS5470_SYSML/assignment_2/README.md

 The TPOT will become worse, which is expected due to our scheduling policy.

+**Note that there could be many ways to implement fair scheduling.
+You don't have to follow our guidelines.
+As long as the TTFT improves, we will give you points.**

 ![Figure 2: Sorted TTFTs of requests in the burst comparing vLLM and CFS you implemented](./ttft_plot.png)

 **Task 3: Answer the following MCQs**